isomerpages/singapore-customs-cms/_importing-goods-more/Import Procedures/importing-motor-vehicles-granted-duty-exemption-and-boats-granted-gst-relief.md

 		<br>-Must not be registered for use on public roads; and
 		<br>-Must not be resold in Singapore or disposed in any manner without approval from Singapore Customs.
 		<p><b>Motor Vehicles for Disabled Individuals</b>
-			<br>- Must be purchased by an individual approved under the Disabled Persons Scheme;
+			<br>- Must be purchased by an individual approved under the <a href="https://www.lta.gov.sg/content/ltagov/en.html">Disabled Persons Scheme</a>;
 			<br>- Must be given additional registration fee exemption by LTA;
 			<br>- Applicant must comply with all requirements laid down by SG Enable;
 			<br>- Each applicant is entitled to only one duty-free vehicle;